Michigan Read by Grade Three

 How can I support my child?

-- Read out loud to your child.
+- Read out loud to your child every day, no matter how old they might be.

 - Listen to your child read.